KFC Mobile App

 A bottom nav allows the user switch between pages in one click, but left a lot of sub navigation on each page.

 The hamburger menu uses a sequential hierarchy to organize the content, but the menu page resulted in one long scroll.

 Adding a Category carousel to navigate the menu allows for efficient scanning and a hero image to help create an emphasis on the brand.

 While designing wireframes and high-fidelity screens we were able to identify components, and start to explore various spacing, colour and typography styles.
-This allowed us to validate our designs and use a systematic approach when building our component library.

 The Current app had little to no brand presence integrated.
 We've implemented a branded voice and visual language that is reflective of the Colonel's personality.
 Through original content writing and an own-able illustration style the KFC brand is present throughout the entire experience.

 The Colonel's Bucket is our new rewards platform integrated in the app allowing users to earn points for every purchase.
 As purchases are made customized rewards will be tailored to a users preferences.